FanFanChina/fanfanchina.github.io/Note/Unsorted/English.md

 > I buried my memories in that summer.

 > The star river is slightly bright and the starlight lasts forever.

+> I am sore from soaring and drinking sour milk.